-Where a section of watercourse is to be piped (e.g. for crossings), reference must be made to Clause 4.2.12 Culverts on page 207.
+Where a section of the drainage system is to be piped (e.g. for crossings), reference must be made to Clause 4.2.12 Culverts on page 207.
+Resource Consent may be required from the Regional Council for the culvert, refer to the Waikato or Bay of Plenty Regional Plan.

 Piped system layout